William Thornhurst

-William Thornhurst (1575-1606) was an English landowner.

-He was the son of Stephen Thornhurst, keeper of Ford Park (died 1616) and his first wife.
-His second wife, Dorothy (1565-1620), was a daughter of Roger Drew of Denchworth.
+William Thornhurst (1575–1606) was an English landowner, the son of Stephen Thornhurst, keeper of Ford Park (died 1616) and his first wife.
+His second wife, Dorothy (1565–1620), was a daughter of Roger Drew of Denchworth.
 Her first husband was Dr Hippocrates d'Otthen of Holstein (died 1611).

 Their lands were at Romney and Agney.
 Stephen Thornhurst sold Bramshill House to Edward la Zouche, 11th Baron Zouche.
 A brother, Thomas Thornhurst was killed at the siege of Saint-Martin-de-Ré in 1627.
 His monument is at Canterbury Cathedral.

 William Thornhurst married Anne Howard (died 1633), a daughter of Thomas Howard, 1st Viscount Howard of Bindon.
 She was a half-sister of Frances Howard, who, as Lady Hertford, became a lady in waiting to Anne of Denmark.